Godwin Attram

 Godwin Attram (born 7 August 1980) is a Ghanaian former professional footballer who played as a forward.

 Club career

 Godwin began his career with home-based club Great Olympics in 1996.
 In 1998, he moved to Dutch club PSV Eindhoven but did not feature in a single match.
 He was then transferred on loan to Danish club Silkeborg IF where he played a total of 31 matches scoring 5 goals.

 After an unsuccessful time in Netherlands, he signed a contract with Tunisian club Stade Tunisien.

 He then moved to Saudi Arabia where he played for giants Al-Shabab and scored 47 goals in a total of three seasons.
-He also won the top-scorer award in 2006–07 season for scoring 13 goals.
+He also won the top-scorer award in the 2006–07 season for scoring 13 goals.
 He spent a brief period with Al-Hazm in 2008 scoring 4 goals.